kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 6. Under source code management, select Git then enter the repository URL as 'your StackAnnotationMaven github repo url'.
 Change the branch to be build to '*/development'

-7. Configure poll interval for the source code retrieval to be used as new build.
-Check Github hook trigger for GITScm polling and pilling SCM

-8. Under source code management, select Git ten enter the repository URL as 'your StackAnnotation github repo url'.
-Change the branch sepcifier to '*/development'

 <br>
 <img style="float: center;" src="./screens/jenkinsci23.png">
 <br>

-9. Check the poll interval for the source code retrieval to be used as new build.
-Check Github hook trigger for GITScm polling and pilling SCM.
+7. Check the poll interval for the source code retrieval to be used as new build.
+Check Github hook trigger for GITScm polling and polling SCM.
 Configure the polling schedule as * * * * * (Polling every minute, feel free to change to your desire scheduling timing)

 <br>
 <img style="float: center;" src="./screens/jenkinsci24.png">
 <br>

-10. Configure the pre build step, add top-level Maven step then select Maven version as 'Maven' follow by entering goals as surefire-report:report.
+8. Configure the pre build step, add top-level Maven step then select Maven version as 'Maven' follow by entering goals as surefire-report:report.
 Refer to https://maven.apache.org/surefire/maven-surefire-report-plugin/usage.html

 <br>
 <img style="float: center;" src="./screens/jenkinsci25.png">
 <br>

-11. Lastly, configure the post build action where it will generate Junit published report from the maven build.
+10. Lastly, configure the post build action where it will generate Junit published report from the maven build.
 Enter 'target/surefire-reports/TEST-sg.edu.nus.StackAnnotation.AppTest.xml' to the test report XML field.

 <br>
 <img style="float: center;" src="./screens/jenkinsci26.png">
 <br>

-12. The build will trigger automatically
+11. The build will trigger automatically

 <br>
 <img style="float: center;" src="./screens/jenkinsci27.png">
 <br>
 <img style="float: center;" src="./screens/jenkinsci28.png">
 <br>

-13. Lets make changes to the test case and invalidate the build.
+12. Lets make changes to the test case and invalidate the build.
 Under the file AppTest.java line 18 change the code to as below

 ```
 assertTrue( false );
 ```

-14. Commit the changes to the github.
+13. Commit the changes to the github.
 ```
 git add .
 git commit -m "fail the test case"
 git push origin development
 ```

-15. The outcome of the build will be unstable.
+14. The outcome of the build will be unstable.
 Status of the build will be flag out as amber.
 <br>
 <img style="float: center;" src="./screens/jenkinsci29.png">
 <br>